 The St. Lucie Appraisal Co. has my unqualified endorsement with regard to the area of diminished value auto claims, and I wholeheartedly recommend them to anyone needing help in this area.

-That recent review, which can be found on The St. Lucie Appraisal Company’s Angie’s List Page, pretty much sums up our goals, our process and the way our customers feel after using our services.
+That recent review sums up our goals, our process and the way our customers feel after using our services.
 Our appraisal figures represent what the vehicle will encounter in the real world of used cars.
 It is the used car managers at dealerships who provide the most realistic assessment of values because automobile dealers are the ones purchasing and re-selling the vehicles.
-Our reports list each dealer, their estimation of how much less they would pay because of the bad CARFAX and any pertinent comments such as how different variables affected their decisions.
-Although it is more time consuming than using a formulaic or auction approach, it’s the only method by which accuracy can be obtained.
+Our reports list each dealer, their estimation of how much less they would pay because of the bad CARFAX and their names and telephone numbers.
+Although it is more time consuming than using a formula, algorithm, ad comparison or auction approach, it’s the only method by which accuracy can be obtained.
 In North Carolina, you won’t find a better automobile diminished value appraiser.

 So be aware.
 Knowledge is power.
 Diminished value appraisal figures should represent what the vehicle will encounter in the real world of used cars in North Carolina.
 If you’d like hire us to prepare an appraisal or if you have any questions, please feel free to call us.